LenguaDePlata/vending-machine-test/README.md

 After all the dependencies are installed, you can run it with

     docker-compose -f docker/docker-compose.yml run app php vendingmachine.php

+Now you can run the functional tests:

+    docker exec docker_app_1 vendor/bin/phpunit

 ### Available operations
 ----